Have you hit a road block when it comes to WordPress user registration?

 Combined they define a set of tasks a user is allowed to perform (for example editing a post or installing plugins).

-WordPress has five pre-defined Roles: Administrator, Editor, Author, Contributor and Subscriber.
+WordPress has six pre-defined Roles: Super Admin, Administrator, Editor, Author, Contributor and Subscriber.
 Each Role is allowed to perform a set of tasks called Capabilities.
-They vary from the Administrator Role, that can do pretty much everything to the Subscriber, who can only update his own profile.
+They vary from the Super Admin or the Administrator Role, that can do pretty much everything to the Subscriber, who can only update his own profile.

 - The default role for new users can be set from the Settings General SubPanel.